yangyxd/mcp-dbutils/docs/en/usage.md

 ### dbutils-list-tables

-Lists all tables in the specified database.
+Lists all tables in the specified database connection with table names, URIs, and available descriptions.
+Results are grouped by database type and clearly labeled for easy identification.
+Use this tool when you need to understand database structure or locate specific tables.
+Only works within the allowed connection scope.

 **Example Interaction**: